Janet Yellen says the government has a few more days to argue over the debt ceiling before it runs out of cash

-“We're not done, but we're within the window of being able to perform this,” said Representative Patrick McHenry, one of the Republican negotiators who seek major concessions from the Democrats on the federal government spending cuts.
+“We're not done, but we're within the window of being able to perform this,” said Representative Patrick McHenry, one of the Republican negotiators seeking major concessions from the Democrats on federal spending cuts.
 House Speaker Kevin McCarthy previously stated his party would like next year’s budget to be smaller than 2023’s.

 The debt ceiling, which is set by Congress and currently stands at $31.4 trillion, represents the maximum amount the federal government can borrow to pay its debts.
 The US Treasury is running out of cash after the national debt hit that cap in January.

-Senior Russian lawmaker branded US federal government debt a global pyramid scheme built by Washington to “defraud other nations,” that is now heading for an inevitable collapse.
+One senior Russian lawmaker suggested the US federal debt was a global pyramid scheme built by Washington to “defraud other nations,” saying it is now headed for an inevitable collapse.
 “History has shown that all pyramid schemes eventually fail,” Vyacheslav Volodin, who serves as chairman of Russia’s lower house of parliament, said in a Telegram post on Friday.